GigaHierz/green-wallet/README.md

 # Welcome to GreenWallet! 🌻

 Blockchain still not net-zero and we can feel the climate change every day.
-So it is time for everyone and especially companies with high transaction volume be arware of their impact in all spaces.
+So it is time for everyone and especially companies with high transaction volume be aware of their impact in all spaces.

 **GreenWallet** is an eco-friendly, chain-agnostic wallet that accounts for your blockchain transactions by offsetting your carbon footprint.